birth-outcomes/birth_outcomes_summary/index.md

 ::::

 ::::{grid-item}
-:::{admonition} Study Part 1: Risk factors
+:::{admonition} Study design: risk factors
 :class: danger

 Designing a study to identify risk factors of an adverse outcomes, with designing accounting for the effect of treatment use on relationships.
+Includes examples of existing studies.

 :::
 ::::